tributech-solutions/tributech-docs/docs/consume_data/overview.md

 The Tributech DataSpace Kit offers data consumption on many levels, for which an overview is given here.

-## Subscribe to a Dataset

-Datasets are used to share data with other participants in the Dataspace.
-Follow the [**link**](shared_data.md) to find out how to subscribe to a shared Dataset.

 ## Stream Explorer

 Data visualization via the DSK Node's web portal.
 The [**Stream Explorer**](streamexplorer.md) provides a detailed look of a stream's time series data including auto refresh.

+## Consume Shared Data

+Datasets are used to share data with other participants in the Dataspace.
+Follow the [**link to Shared Data**](shared_data.md) to find out how to subscribe to a shared Dataset and access the data once it was succesfully synced.

 ## API